Sungyeon Hong

 Overview

-This research theme examines how information evolves when humans and AI systems communicate and interact with each other.
-I am interested in generative AI not only as a technical artefact, but as a latent field shaping cultural, organisational, and epistemic dynamics.
+This research theme examines how information evolves when humans and AI systems communicate and interact.
+I am interested in generative AI not merely as a technological artefact, but as part of a broader information ecosystem that shapes how knowledge is produced, circulated, interpreted, and transformed.

 Relevant publications

-This list is intended for publications connected to human–AI interaction, generative AI, communication, feedback, adaptation, and information dynamics.
+Below is a list of publications connected to my work on human–AI interaction, communication, feedback, adaptation, and information dynamics.

 Snapshot image for IEEE SMC 2025